ignea-lp/front/README.md

-# Transmuter front-end
+# Ignea front-end

-Front-end libraries and utilities for the Transmuter language processing infrastructure.
+Front-end libraries and utilities for the Ignea language processing infrastructure.

 ## Features